fsetti/milliq_mcgen_DY_lightMesons/decayMCP/README.md

 `n_events` is the number of events to generate.

-`evtnum_offset" is the value at which to start numbering events (so if you're making multiple files, event numbers don't overlap).
+`evtnum_offset` is the value at which to start numbering events (so if you're making multiple files, event numbers don't overlap).

 ### File format